From my own experience, and talking to close friends and family, I’ve compiled a list of the 10 most forgotten baby shower gifts.

 - Wall shelves for book storage – even if the mom-to-be has a bookcase or book storage solution, there’s no such thing as too much storage

 - Baskets – baskets are perfect for storing toys, blankets and swaddles, and just those odds and ends that need a home.
 Plus, you can use this as your “gift bag” at the baby shower.

 This one might be controversial, but I always loved using baby laundry detergent.
 I’ve been a big fan of Dreft, which has this nostalgic scent for me that is sooooo pleasant.

-That said, I just found out that on the Environmental Working Group (EWG) rating scale of A-F, Dreft scored an F. Apparently, there is some concern in terms of asthma/respiratory and moderate concern over toxicity and environment.
-Darn it!!
+That said, some parents pay close attention to the Environmental Working Group (EWG) rating scale of A-F, and Dreft scored an F. Apparently, there is some concern in terms of asthma/respiratory and moderate concern over toxicity and environment.

-Now, I don’t know how reputable the EWG scoring system is, but if you want to gift something with an A rating, I’d recommend checking out these laundry detergent options, which are safe for a baby’s sensitive skin:
+Now, I don’t want to get into how reputable the EWG scoring system is, but if you want to gift something with an A rating, I’d recommend checking out these laundry detergent options, which are very safe for a baby’s sensitive skin: